 Databases

-pg_mooncake is a PostgreSQL extension that adds native columnstore tables with DuckDB execution.
-Columnstore tables are stored as Iceberg or Delta Lake tables in object storage.
+Columnstore tables are stored as Iceberg or Delta Lake tables in local file system or cloud storage.

 The extension is maintained by Mooncake Labs and is available on Neon Postgres.